 Nassau is the capital, largest city, and commercial centre of the Commonwealth of the Bahamas.
 Nassau has nearly 80 percent of the entire population of The Bahamas.
 The city is located on the island of New Providence, which functions much like a federal district.
 While there is no local government, it is governed directly as an administrative division of the national government .
 The Bahamas are a chain of Caribbean islands in the North Atlantic Ocean, southeast of Florida, northeast of Cuba.
 Tropical marine; moderated by warm waters of Gulf Stream.
 Long, flat coral formations with some low rounded hills.
 The official language is English.
 English is mainly spoken in business circles.
 The main religion is Christianity.
 The economy of The Bahamas is that of a stable, developing nation heavily dependent on tourism and offshore banking.
+The security risk for expatriates in the Bahamas is low overall, but medium in the southern neighbourhoods of Nassau.
+Risks include petty theft and street crime.
+Other risks include those associated with hurricanes and tropical storms.
 The population in Nassau is 0.25 Mil (2014 est.), while the inflation rate is 1.18% (2014 est.).

 Cost Of Living